Frequently Asked Questions

 The Clerk’s office can provide a printout of your driving record (see Traffic Fee Schedule for fee amount).
 You may also contact the appropriate Drivers License Bureau to find out how many points are assessed against your license.

 Once a case has been sent to an outside collection agency payment must be made to them.
+Please contact our office to obtain information regarding cases sent to external collection agencies.

 P.O.
 Box 25400